port-labs/port-docs/docs/integrations/terraform.md

 ## What does our Terraform Provider give you?

-- Automatic managing entities based on resources in terraform files.
+- Automatic management of entities based on resources in terraform files.
-- Being able to define resources in Yml files and reflect them by terraform commands to Port.0
+- The option to define resources inyml files and reflect them in Port using the provider

 ## Installation

 :::note Prerequisites

-Terraform CLI (Installation guild: https://learn.hashicorp.com/tutorials/terraform/install-cli).
+Terraform CLI (Installation guide: https://learn.hashicorp.com/tutorials/terraform/install-cli).
 :::

 First, require the provider in your terraform configuration: